Skip to content

 How Watchtower Works

 Once deployed, Watchtower automatically checks for updates to the images of all running containers at the specified interval.
+The default check interval is 24 hours.
+Customise it with --interval <seconds>, for example --interval 3600 for hourly checks.
 If a new image is found, Watchtower updates the container without downtime.

 Remember to ensure that your containers are configured to handle updates gracefully!